nengnengfei/Data_Science_Absenteeism_Analysis/README.md

 *	Removed columns that will not improve the analysis
 * Converted the nominal values in 'Reason for Absence' column to dummy variables
-* Grouped 'Reason for Absence' based on the 'Absenteeism Feature Descriptions Table'
+* Grouped 'Reason for Absence' based on the [Absenteeism Feature Descriptions](https://github.com/nengnengfei/Data_Science_Absenteeism_Analysis/blob/main/Absenteeism_Feature_Description.png) Table
 *	Made new columns for each group of reason